Health Tips

 Sources of stress: professional, personal, environmental, etc.

-Forms of stress: acute stress, physical stress, chronic stress, etc.
+Types of stress: acute stress, physical stress, chronic stress, etc.

 Finally, chronic stress is a persistent form of stress, often resulting from prolonged factors such as ongoing financial problems or strained relationships.